aahmd/Steam/README.md

 ###Analyzing Game reviews on Steam

-The Steam Store is a great source of user generated reviews (on video games).
-For example, the game CounterStrike: Global Offensive currently has ~1.3M reviews accumulted over the years.
-While some range from the comment 'get rekt' others are more useful, and have lengthy evaluations of the games, from in many cases, experienced players that are arguably well-suited to do so.
+The Steam Store is a great source of user generated reviews.
+For example, the game CounterStrike: Global Offensive has accumulated ~1.3M reviews over the years.
+While some range from the comment 'get rekt' others are more useful, and have lengthy evaluations of the games from, in many cases, experienced players that are arguably well-suited to do so.

 In the intial phase, we will focus on buidling a scraper that will return ALL reviews for a given game(s), in order to leverage the size of the data.
-After mining, and some likely substanial data cleaning, the next steps will involve Natural Langugage Processiing, NLP.
+After mining, and some likely substanial data cleaning, the next steps will involve Natural Langugage Processiing (NLP).

 ###Some questions we may be able to answer: